vatrad/vatsimclient/README.md

 # VATSIM Client

-This module retrieves JSON data from VATSIM, does basic sanitization, and provides output in the form of an associative array.
+This module retrieves JSON data from VATSIM, does basic sanitization, and provides output in the form of a value object or raw JSON.

 ## Quick Start